devappd/emscripten-sdk-npm/readme.md

 ## Install

-Before you install this package, you must have at least Python 3.6 on your system.
+Before you install this package, you must install Python 3.6+ on your system.
 You may download it at [python.org](https://www.python.org/downloads/), or refer to your OS's package manager.

 The install command is: